Introducing Dexter the KING 5 Drone

+The brand new KING 5 Drone is not an off-the-shelf retail model.
+It’s one of the best professional drones available.

+The FAA has strict regulations for commercial and business operators, like TV stations, and only FAA-licensed remote pilots can control the aircraft.

-KING 5’s News Operation Manager Greg Thies is an FAA licensed remote pilot, and also oversees drone for our entire company, TEGNA.
+KING 5’s News Operation Manager Greg Thies is one of these licensed pilots and also oversees drone for our entire company, TEGNA.
 He says consistency in training is a focus.

-Those FAA rules outline where we can fly the drone, and say it can’t fly at night, or over people, unless we have a special waiver.
-In addition to the FAA rules our company has adopted our own stricter internal policies that mandate we always have two people present when we fly.
+Those FAA rules outline where we can fly the drone, and say it can’t fly at night, or over people unless we have a special waiver.
+In addition to the FAA rules, our company has adopted our own, stricter internal policies.
+They mandate we always have two people present when we fly.

 Safety and your privacy are our top priorities.